KesharaGunathilaka/SLT_AI_Chatbot/README.md

-# 🤖 SLT Chatbot with Local LLM
+# 🤖 SLT AI Chatbot

-A sophisticated AI-powered chatbot for Sri Lanka Telecom (SLT) that provides intelligent customer support using Retrieval-Augmented Generation (RAG) and local/cloud LLM integration.
+AI-powered chatbot for Sri Lanka Telecom (SLT) that provides intelligent customer support using Retrieval-Augmented Generation (RAG) and local/cloud LLM integration.
 The system scrapes and indexes SLT website content, stores it in a vector database, and uses advanced semantic search with reranking to provide accurate, context-aware responses.

 ## 📋 Table of Contents